boydaihungst/vue-enterprise-boilerplate/docs/tests.md

 ### Unit test files

 Configuration for Jest is in `jest.config.js`, support files are in `tests/unit`, but as for the tests themselves - they're first-class citizens.
-That means they live alongside our source files, using the same name as the file they test, but with the extension `.unit.js`.
+That means they live alongside our source files, using the same name as the file they test, but with the extension `.unit.ts`.

 This may seem strange at first, but it makes poor test coverage obvious from a glance, even for those less familiar with the project.
 It also lowers the barrier to adding tests before creating a new file, adding a new feature, or fixing a bug.

 ### Unit test helpers

-See [`tests/unit/setup.js`](../tests/unit/setup.js) for a list of helpers, including documentation in comments.
+See [`tests/unit/setup.ts`](../tests/unit/setup.ts) for a list of helpers, including documentation in comments.

 ### Unit test mocks